iqra-fatima765/DevSecOps-Jenkins-Security-Pipeline/README.md

 It demonstrated how security can be integrated throughout the CI/CD pipeline to identify and address security issues earlier in the software development lifecycle.

 **Learn.
 Build.
 Secure.
 Grow. 🚀🔐**

 ---

-# 📚 Key Learning

-One of the most valuable parts of this lab was understanding how different security testing techniques can be integrated into a single CI/CD pipeline, allowing security checks to be performed at multiple stages of the development lifecycle. 🔐

-This approach demonstrated how automated security analysis can provide continuous feedback, helping identify vulnerabilities and security weaknesses earlier in the software development process. 🚀

----